 Promoting hand hygiene

 Hospital-acquired infections account for approximately 80,000 deaths in the U.S. each year.
 According to the Agency for Healthcare Research and Quality (AHRQ), 7-10% of all hospitalized patients experience a hospital acquired infection.
 While it may sound simple, basic hand washing is the single most effective method to reduce the spread of common infections, especially in a hospital setting.
 Unfortunately, AHRQ has found that most hospitals have a poor compliance rate with hand washing—often less than 50%.
-Stanford Hospital & Clinics has implemented an innovative program that has significantly improved the compliance with hand hygiene standards, most recently reporting an 86% compliance rate.
+Stanford Health Care has implemented an innovative program that has significantly improved the compliance with hand hygiene standards, most recently reporting an 86% compliance rate.

 Rapid response team